esthersweon/ros2_documentation/source/Tutorials/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

  * Loads the specified model and saves it as a parameter
  * Runs nodes to publish `sensor_msgs/msg/JointState <https://github.com/ros2/common_interfaces/blob/eloquent/sensor_msgs/msg/JointState.msg>`_ and transforms (more on these later)
- * Starts RViz with a configuration file
+ * Starts Rviz with a configuration file

 Note that the launch command above assumes that you are executing it from the `urdf_tutorial <https://index.ros.org/p/urdf_tutorial>`_ package directory (ie: the ``urdf`` directory is a direct child of the current working directory).
 If that is not the case, the relative path to ``01-myfirst.urdf`` will not be valid, and you'll receive an error as soon as the launcher tries to load the urdf as a parameter.